We provide detailed information on airlines Bolivia flights

 In general, national airlines provide cheaper flights within the country

 If you plan to rent a car plan ahead by contacting one of these reputable rental car companies, as some do not have offices at the airport and will need to deliver the car to you upon arrival or at your hotel.
 There are taxis continuously from the airport to anywhere you want to go in town, and are not expensive at all.
 The average cost to the city is Bs.
 60 (about US$8.00).
-Most major hotels also provide shuttle service to and from the hotel for their guests.
+Most major hotels also provide shuttle service to and from the hotels and airports for their guests.

 Air travel is common in Bolivia because of the rugged terrain.
 Getting from Santa Cruz to Cochabamba by bus takes 8-9 hours (and only about 40 minutes by air); to La Paz, about 12-14 hours by bus (and about 1 hour by air).
 The terrain is harsh, the roads are often not well-maintained, and there are many, many checkpoints to pass through.
 During the rainy season roads may be flooded or cut off by landslides.
 Bolivia also has two railroads, one in Western Bolivia and one in Eastern Bolivia, but amazingly, they are not yet connected so they are useless if you want to get from Santa Cruz to La Paz, for example.